Drone explosion hits Russia's Black Sea Fleet HQ

 There was no immediate information on where the drone began its flight; Sevastopol is about 170 kilometers (100 miles) south of the Ukrainian mainland and Russian forces control much of the mainland area along the Black Sea.

 Fighting continued elsewhere in Ukraine.
-The mayor of the major port city of Mykolaiv, Vitaliy Kim, said one person died in Russian shelling that damaged a hotel and school buildings.
+The mayor of the major port city of Mykolaiv, Vitaliy Kim, said shelling killed one of Ukraine's richest men, Oleksiy Vadatursky, and his wife.
+Vadatursky headed a grain production and export business.

 In the Sumy region in Ukraine's north, near the Russian border, shelling killed one person, the regional administration said.